Oku is under active development and is not yet ready for production use. Please consider contributing to its development.

 Currently, the Oku browser is only available on operating systems using the Linux kernel.

-The protocol included with Oku may be used via a command-line frontend, available on Linux, macOS, and Windows.
+The Oku network may be accessed via a command-line frontend, available on Linux, macOS, and Windows.

-Where can I learn more about the protocol?
+Where can I learn more about the network protocol?

-To learn more about the protocol, visit the code repository.
+To learn more about the network protocol, visit the code repository.

 How can I help?
 What still needs to be worked on?